otinabrayo/otina/README.md

 # otina
-My first website clone project .Woow am hoping to complete it soon
+My first website clone project .Woow am hoping to complete it soon.
+Help me with the cards